 An anthropological reading of Immanuel Kant and Kwame Nkrumah on the world as one.

 News November 2018.
 Open access publication: Uimonen, Paula.
 2018.
 Zuhura the African Lioness: Performance Poetry, Digital Media and the Transnational Tangle in World Literature, in World Literatures.
 Exploring the Cosmopolitan-Vernacular Exchange, edited by S Helgesson et al.

-News April 2018: Public events at Stockholm Literature Fair and Stockholm City Library/International Library on 13-16 April.
-Collaborative project with City Library/International Library supported by Stockholm University.
+News April 2018.
+Public events at Stockholm Literature Fair and Stockholm City Library/International Library on 13-16 April.
 More info.

 This project explores transnational dynamics in the literary production of African women writers in NIgeria and Tanzania, with an emphasis on feminism and Pan-Africanism.
 It examines local literary worlds as well as digital mediations in literary production and transnational exchange, including social and visual media.
 Research through ethnographic fieldwork.

 Digital media open up new venues for literary production.
 More writers are present online, along with readers, critics and scholars.
 Many writers also appear in videos and other forms of media coverage, much of which is posted online.
 Here I collect some of the online material I have come across.
 I will also share audiovisual material from this project.

 Kvinnor med kraft att förändra en kontinent

 En öppen föreläsning om afrikanska kvinnliga författare, feminism och kosmopolitism med Paula Uimonen, docent i socialantropologi.

 Flora Nwapa and African Women in World Literature